TimeWarpEngineering/timewarp-state/Samples/00-StateActionHandler/Wasm/README.md

 ---
 uid: TimeWarp.State:00-StateActionHandler-Wasm.md
-title: TimeWarp.State Blazor Interactive WebAssembly Tutorial
+title: TimeWarp.State Blazor WebAssembly Tutorial
-renderMode: InteractiveWebAssembly
+renderMode: WebAssembly
-description: Learn TimeWarp.State basics using Blazor with Interactive WebAssembly render mode
+description: Learn TimeWarp.State basics using Blazor WebAssembly
 ---

-# TimeWarp.State Blazor Interactive WebAssembly Tutorial
+# TimeWarp.State Blazor WebAssembly Tutorial

 ## State, Actions, and Handlers

-This tutorial will walk you through the steps to create a Blazor application with TimeWarp.State using Interactive WebAssembly render mode.
+This tutorial will walk you through the steps to create a Blazor WebAssembly application with TimeWarp.State.

 > [!NOTE]
-> This tutorial uses Blazor's Interactive WebAssembly render mode.
-For tutorials covering other render modes (Auto or Server-only), please see the respective tutorials in this series.
+> This tutorial uses Blazor WebAssembly standalone mode.
+For tutorials covering other modes (Auto or Server), please see the respective tutorials in this series.

 ### Prerequisites